-ChatGPT and the Evolving Field of Artificial Intelligence (AI)
+The Evolving Field of Generative Artificial Intelligence (AI) Chatbots

-In this post, we’ll explore what ChatGPT is and try to understand how we’ve gotten to this point in AI technology in general.
-To begin, it might be practical to acknowledge that the field of generative AI is growing and evolving rapidly.
+In this post, we’ll explore what generative artificial intelligence (AI) chatbots are and try to understand how we’ve gotten to this point in AI technology in general.
+To begin, I would like to acknowledge that the field of generative AI is growing and evolving rapidly.
 There is currently a lot of media coverage – not all of it accurate – on the topic.
-We will do our best to continue to update this and the emergence of new information may mean the content that follows is evolving and dynamic.

-Below you will find key terms, a description of ChatGPT and other generative AI tools, and some initial information pertaining to generative AI considerations in education.
-The goal is to give you an overview of the innovative field of AI and some insight into the emerging potential and risks.
-Thank you to James Yochem (Copyright Coordinator), Curtis Preiss (Manager, Cyber Security) and Cory Scurr (Manager, Academic Integrity) for contributions to this information.
-Thank you to the Teaching and Learning team for your input along the way.
+Below, you will find key terms, an overview of questions about generative AI, and some initial information about how this technology developed and what you might watch out for when looking at generative AI tools.
+The goal is to give you an overview of this innovative field.
+Thank you to contributors, including James Yochem (Copyright Coordinator), Curtis Preiss (Manager, Cyber Security), and Cory Scurr (Manager, Academic Integrity).

 Key terms